Partial normalizations of Coxeter arrangements and discriminants

-\begin{dfn} We say that the \emph{rank condition} (rc) holds for $A$ if $\grade\Fit^1(M)\ge 2$ and $\Fit^1(M)$ is equal to the ideal of maximal minors of the matrix obtained from $A$ by deleting one of its rows, possibly after left multiplication of $A$ by some invertible matrix over $R$. \end{dfn}
+\begin{dfn} We say that the \emph{rank condition} (rc) holds for $\Lambda$ if $\grade\Fit^1(M)\ge 2$ and $\Fit^1(M)$ is equal to the ideal of maximal minors of the matrix obtained from $\Lambda$ by deleting one of its rows, possibly after left multiplication of $\Lambda$ by some invertible matrix over $R$. \end{dfn}

 Note that (rc) implies that $\Fit_D^1(M)$ is a maximal Cohen--Macaulay $R_D$-module, by the Hilbert--Burch theorem.

-It turns out that (rc) depends only on the module $M=\coker A$, and not on the choice of presentation $A$.
+It turns out that (rc) depends only on the module $M=\coker\Lambda$, and not on the choice of presentation $\Lambda$.
 This is a consequence of the following two theorems, which also make clear the reason for our interest in the condition (rc).

-\begin{thm}[{\cite[Thm.~3.4]{MP89}}] If $M$ is an $R_D$-algebra then (rc) holds for $A$. \end{thm}
+\begin{thm}[{\cite[Thm.~3.4]{MP89}}] If $M$ is an $R_D$-algebra then (rc) holds for $\Lambda$. \end{thm}

-The proof in \cite{MP89} shows that if $M$ is an $R_D$-algebra by $e, m_2,\dots, m_\ell$, where $e$ is the multiplicative identity of $M$, and $A$ is a presentation of $M$ with respect to these generators, then $\Fit^1(M)$ is equal to the ideal of maximal minors of $A$ with its first row deleted.
+The proof in \cite{MP89} shows that if $M$ is an $R_D$-algebra by $e, m_2,\dots, m_\ell$, where $e$ is the multiplicative identity of $M$, and $\Lambda$ is a presentation of $M$ with respect to these generators, then $\Fit^1(M)$ is equal to the ideal of maximal minors of $\Lambda$ with its first row deleted.